Tuloso-Midway High School: History

 That election gave rise to the new Tuloso-Midway Rand Morgan High School in 1985.
 Named after the owner of the donated land, Tuloso-Midway High School re-emerged on Haven Drive off McKenzie Road with a large indoor complex built to accommodate over 2000 students, complete with an indoor swimming pool, a new football stadium, baseball field, tennis center, and athletic field house.
 The school retained the Rand Morgan portion of the name for several years until the period for that stipulation elapsed.

 In the 2000s, in an effort to keep the high school at the forefront of facilities in South Texas, two different bond elections were passed which included additional improvements.
 The first called for a new two-story science wing to be built on the south end of the existing building.
 The second bond election in 2008 took the improvements a step further and changed the look of the campus completely.
 The Dr. Sue Nelson Performing Arts Complex was built at the entrance to the school, with the goal of enhancing the school's performing arts program in 2014.
 The TM theatre department is proud to be home of 2018 5A and 2021 4A UIL One Act Play State Champions.
 Some of the plays TM Theatre has performed are, "These Shining Lives"," The Caucasian Chalk Circle","Moon Over Buffalo", and "Little Shop of Horrors".
 Tuloso Midway is also proud to be led by directors, Ms.Wendy Pratt, Mrs. Lynn Esquivel, and Mr. Curtis Ashby.
 This award winning team has worked together for 10+ years as of 2023.
 New and state-of-the-art baseball and softball fields were also added to the complex, as was a domed facility for indoor events.

 2015 accountability rating

-Based on the accountability ratings released by the Texas Education Agency in 2015, Tuloso-Midway High's Accountability Ratng was "Met Standard" with two Distinction Designations, Top 25 Percent Closing Performance Gaps and Postsecondary Readiness.
+Based on the accountability ratings released by the Texas Education Agency in 2015, Tuloso-Midway High's Accountability Rating was "Met Standard" with two Distinction Designations, Top 25 Percent Closing Performance Gaps and Postsecondary Readiness.